 Degrees in architecture were conferred in the College of Engineering from 1909 through 1951, when the School of Architecture became an autonomous division of the University.
 Degrees in chemical engineering have been conferred since 1916; degrees in mechanical engineering since 1919; degrees in architectural engineering since 1928; degrees in petroleum engineering since 1931; degrees in aeronautical engineering from 1943 to 1959 and in aerospace engineering since 1960; degrees in ceramic engineering from 1948 to 1961; degrees in meteorology from 1951 to 1963; degrees in geosystems engineering and hydrogeology, offered jointly with the Jackson School of Geosciences, since 1996; and undergraduate degrees in biomedical engineering beginning in 2002.
 A degree in engineering science was offered from 1960 until 1988.

-The Cockrell School occupies six buildings on the central campus, with a total of 927,000 square feet for classrooms, laboratories, and offices.
-Set to open in 2017, the Engineering Education and Research Center will add 430,000 square feet of teaching and research space.
+The Cockrell School occupies six buildings on the central campus, with a total of 1,340,000 square feet for classrooms, laboratories, and offices.
 The Nuclear Engineering Teaching Laboratory and a substantial number of other engineering research laboratory facilities are housed at the J. J. Pickle Research Campus, about six miles north of the main campus.

 Faculty members and students of the Cockrell School of Engineering may participate in a wide variety of research projects conducted under the Bureau of Engineering Research.
 The bureau and its component research units are supported by federal, state, and industrial research contracts and grants that provide part-time employment for selected undergraduate and graduate students and for some faculty members.
 More than six hundred individual research projects are usually underway at any one time.
 In addition to providing students with experience in research methodology, these research projects enable faculty members to keep abreast of developments in their principal areas of interest.

-Research units currently operating within the Bureau of Engineering Research are the Center for Aeromechanics Research; Center for Electromechanics; Center for Energy and Environmental Resources; Center for Mechanics of Solids, Structures, and Materials; Center for Petroleum and Geosystems Engineering; Center for Research in Water Resources; Center for Space Research; Center for Transportation Research; Construction Industry Institute; Phil M. Ferguson Structural Engineering Laboratory; Microelectronics Research Center; Nanomanufacturing Systems for Mobile Computing and Mobile Energy Technologies Center; and the Wireless Networking and Communications Group.
+Research units currently operating within the Bureau of Engineering Research are the Center for Aeromechanics Research; Center for Electromechanics; Center for Energy and Environmental Resources; Center for Engineering Education; Center for Mechanics of Solids, Structures, and Materials; Center for Petroleum and Geosystems Engineering; Center for Water and the Environment; Center for Space Research; Center for Transportation Research; Construction Industry Institute; Phil M. Ferguson Structural Engineering Laboratory; Microelectronics Research Center; Nanomanufacturing Systems for Mobile Computing and Mobile Energy Technologies Center; and the Wireless Networking and Communications Group.

 The Nuclear Engineering Teaching Laboratory is an academic unit of the Cockrell School.
 Interdisciplinary research units operated cooperatively by the school and other colleges are the Energy Institute; Texas Materials Institute; the Center for Perceptual Systems; and the Institute for Computational Engineering and Sciences.

-University libraries include Perry-Castañeda Library (social sciences and humanities), Mallet Chemistry Library, Kuehne Physics Math Astronomy Library, Life Science Library, and Walter Geology Library.
-The units together make up one of the largest academic libraries in the United States, with more than six million volumes covering almost all fields of academic and scientific research.
+Other units of the University Libraries include the Perry-Castañeda Library (social sciences and humanities), Mallet Chemistry Library, Kuehne Physics-Math-Astronomy Library, Life Science Library, Walter Geology Library, and Dell Medical School Library.
+The print and electronic collections of these and other library components form one of the largest academic libraries in the United States, with more than ten million volumes covering almost all fields of academic and scientific research.

 Engineering Development Office